juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 to latest .0F

-i recomend storing the Bios file in a USB drive, and upgrade Bios when booting pressing Power Button 1 secong + Holding Volume Down.
+i recomend storing the Bios file in a USB drive, and upgrade Bios when booting pressing Power Button 1 second + Holding Volume Down.
 F1 or F2 Bios option.
 All upgrades must be done with battery full, over 95%.

-Windows8.1 Standard & Single Languaje Downloads:
+Windows8.1 Standard & Single Language Downloads:
 https://www.microsoft.com/en-us/software-download/windows8ISO
 Not needed with computers from 2006 with pre-installed Windows8 from factory.